Frequently Asked Questions

 What's your cancellation policy?

 Short answer: Built on mutual respect!

 I understand how overwhelming the therapist search can be in NYC, and I hope to alleviate some of your anxiety by offering complementary consultations and a streamlined scheduling process.
 With that said, I value my time and offer a set number of free consults each week.
 I'm flexible with rescheduling due to emergencies or conflicts if you reach out, but no-shows to any consultation will not be offered a rescheduled slot.
-"No-show" means you've not contacted me before our scheduled appointment or responded to my phone call at the time of the consult.
+"No-show" means you've not contacted me at least 48 hours before our scheduled appointment or responded to my phone call at the time of the consult.
 Please consider this before scheduling with me because that takes time away from someone who could have really benefited from some support.

 Are our sessions confidential?

-Yes, except in limited circumstances.
+Yes, except in the following circumstances.